oceanprotocol/docs/developers/contracts/roles.md

 The **manager** can assign or revoke three main roles (**deployer, metadata updater, and store updater**).
 The manager is also able to call any other contract (ERC725X implementation).

-{% @arcade/embed flowId="qC8QpkLsFIQk3NxPzB8p" url="https://app.arcade.software/share/qC8QpkLsFIQk3NxPzB8p" %}
+{% embed url="https://app.arcade.software/share/qC8QpkLsFIQk3NxPzB8p" fullWidth="false" %}
+{% endembed %}

 ### Metadata Updater